It is our declared goal to ensure product safety and consumer safety for all of our product groups and to go beyond legal requirements.

 Our MRSL largely corresponds to the MRSL of the Textile Alliance, which is identical to the MRSL of ZDHC (Zero Discharge of Hazardous Chemicals).
 The ZDHC brings together several leading fashion and sports brands to jointly promote the phase-out of hazardous substances.

-Each supplier and producer must confirm compliance with the limits stipulated in the MRSL - and this also includes test reports.
+Each supplier and producer must confirm compliance with the limits stipulated in the M/RSL - and, if necessary, back this up with test reports.
 For our partners, we have agreed on a VAUDE Hazardous Substances Program with a renowned testing institute.

 By consistently using MRSL-compliant chemicals and conforming with a certified Environmental Protection and Occupational Safety Management System in our production facilities, we work exclusively with certified materials that meet the highest sustainability standards.
 This also means that these materials were produced with little or no risk to the environment or the employees on site.
 We use these materials in your Green Shape product.